-They sold 2/3 of company because they didn’t have the resources, experience, expertise or connections to grow it to $100M.
+They sold 2/3 of the company because they didn’t have the resources, experience, expertise, or connections to grow it to $100M.
 Sometimes it is smart to sell a piece of the pie if it means that the pie will get much bigger.

 Should you consider a smaller piece of a bigger pie?

 How you go about giving up a stake in your business is a personal choice with long-term consequences.
 There is no one-size-fits-all solution here.
 You have to decide what works best for your situation, making sure you take all the relevant factors into account.